The Best Home Saunas of 2023

 Runner Up

-Best Home Sauna: Maxxus Alpine Lifesauna 3-Person Upgraded Infrared Sauna
+Maxxus Alpine Low EMF 3-Person Infrared Sauna

 The Maxxus Alpine infrared sauna from Golden Designs Inc. exemplifies many leading features of modern saunas.
 Made from durable hemlock, it can be installed on any solid level floor, even carpet.
-Its slot-together design means it can be assembled by two adults using just a Phillips head screwdriver and a ladder.
+Its slot-together design means it can be assembled by two adults using just a Phillips- head screwdriver and a ladder.

 There are seven infrared heaters, both carbon and ceramic, delivering efficient, all-around warmth that can reach 140 degrees Fahrenheit.
 Digital control panels inside and out allow for quick and easy setting of the desired level and include a timer.
 The Maxxus Alpine three-person sauna also features a chromotherapy light system, hookup for MP3, and two Bluetooth speakers for an enhanced sauna experience.

 While manufacturer Golden Designs Inc. calls this sauna a “plug-and-play” unit, it does require a dedicated 20-amp circuit.
-The included power cord is just 10-inches long, so making connections can be a little fiddly.
+The included power cord is just 10 inches long, so making connections can be a little fiddly.

 Product Specs